What is Freedom Aquatics?

 - All competitions are held in a 25-yard pool

-- Meets generally start in September and end in March
+- Meets generally start in September and end in Early April

 - Swimmers build on their training to peak at the end of the season at Bronze, Silver, Junior Olympics, Age Group Championships, Senior Mets and Sectionals.